google-research/scenic/scenic/projects/knowledge_visual_language/README.md

 pre-trained end-to-end on a massive amount of data.
 Furthermore, our approach can use a diverse set of multimodal knowledge sources, which is shown to result in significant gains.
-We show that REVEAL achieves state-of-the-art results on visual question answering and image captioning.
+We show that REVEAL achieves state-of-the-art results on visual question answering (e.g., OKVQA) and image captioning.

 More details can be found in the [paper](https://arxiv.org/abs/2212.05221) published at CVPR 2023 (Highlight).

+## Model

+The most important model files in this projects are as follow:
+- `fusion_in_decoder_soft.py` is our base VL model
+- `knowledge_fid.py` is our retrieval-augmented VL (main model), in which:
+  - "_dist_mips_across" function is the distributed retrieval operator
+  - "fuse_topk_knowledge" function is the attentive-fusion operator
+- `local_memory.py` defines the basic data structure of in-memory KB
+- `layers.py` defines most neural layers.

 ## Citation